Castles for sale in Portugal: Your ultimate guide

 - What are the associated costs for maintenance?

-- What are the local rules of buying a castle?
+- What are the local rules for buying a castle?
 Your renovations may be restricted if they are not aligned with the heritage of the castle.

 The Portugal Golden Visa scheme allows investors to invest in the renovation or reconstruction of historic sites.
 The minimum investment threshold starts from €250,000 for an arts donation.